-Iroquois Mohawk artist Lindsay Katsitsakatste Delaronde has been selected as the City of Victoria Indigenous Artist in Residence!
+Iroquois Mohawk artist Lindsay Katsitsakatste Delaronde is the City of Victoria Indigenous Artist in Residence!

-The Indigenous Artist in Residence will engage the community and City staff to produce a range of artistic works, which may include for example an exhibition, performance, publication or forum.
-There will also be an opportunity to create collaborative artwork with the City’s current Artist in Residence Luke Ramsey.
+The Indigenous Artist in Residence engages with the community and City staff to produce a range of artistic works, which may include for example an exhibition, performance, publication or forum.
+There is also the opportunity to create collaborative artwork with the City’s current Artist in Residence Luke Ramsey.

 Delaronde's submission was one of six the City received in response to a Request for Expressions of Interest, which was open to First Nations, Inuit and Métis artists and artist teams working in any artistic discipline who reside in the Capital Region, including the Gulf Islands.